growgraph/GraFlo/docs/concepts/index.md

 - Uniqueness constraints with respect to `source`, `target`, and `weight` fields

 ### Resource
-A `Resource` is a set of mappings and transformations of a data source to vertices and edges, defined as a hierarchical structure (basically a tree of `Actors`).
+A `Resource` is a set of mappings and transformations of a data source to vertices and edges, defined as a hierarchical structure of `Actors`.
 It supports:
 - Table-like data (CSV, SQL)
 - Tree-like data (JSON, XML)
 - Complex nested structures